designerkamal/obopay.github.io/obopay-payment-sdk-web.md

         urls          : Array of urls (front and back) based on type of document.
                         In case url access is protected, please embed url with access-token / session id in the url itself.
 Url should point to resources that are images.
-Images should be less than 5MB in size.
+Images should be less than 500 KB in size.
     }